SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 However, it is still possible to change ``rect.size`` and ``sameRect.size.width``.
 This is allowed because
 the values of the ``rect`` and ``sameRect`` constants themselves do not actually change.
+``rect`` and ``sameRect`` do no themselves store the rectangle – instead, they both *refer* to a rectangle behind the scenes.
-Rather, it is the properties of the *underlying* rectangle that are being changed, and not the values of the ``rect`` and ``sameRect`` references to that rectangle.
+The ``width`` property of the underlying rectangle is changed, not the values of the ``rect`` and ``sameRect`` references to that rectangle.

+..
+TODO: Surely a rectangle is a good candidate for a structure, not a class…

+Classes are the only reference types in Swift.
+If you want to create a new type that is passed by reference rather than by value, you should define it as a class in your code.

+..
+TODO: Why would you want to use reference types rather than value types?

 Pointers
 ________

 If you have experience with C, C++ or Objective-C, you may be familiar with the fact that these languages use *pointers* to refer to objects.
-Swift's object named values are similar to pointers, but do not use the reference operator (``&``) or dereference operator (``*``) to differentiate between a pointer and the memory it points to.
+Variables, constants and properties that refer to an instance of a reference type are very similar to pointers in C-like languages, but do not use the reference operator (``&``) or dereference operator (``*``) to differentiate between a pointer and the memory it points to.
-Instead, an object named value in Swift is declared like any other named value, and the value it contains is always a reference to a particular object instance.
+Instead, a reference type in Swift is declared like any other named value, and the value it contains is always a reference to a particular object instance.

 ..
 TODO: We need something here to say